California State Route 74: Route description

+(1) Route 5 near San Juan Capistrano to Route 15 near Lake Elsinore.

+(2) Route 215 near Perris to the southern city limit of Palm Desert.

+The definition omits the concurrency with Route 215 instead of duplicating that segment in the other route's definition in the code.
+And while control of former portions of Route 74 have been relinquished by the state to the cities of Lake Elsinore, Perris, and Palm Desert, subdivision (b) further mandates that those cities must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 74".
+Subdivisions (c) and (d) further permit the state to relinquish control of the remaining segment of Route 74 within Lake Elsinore's borders west of Route 15, and the segment within Hemet, respectively.

 SR 74 begins at an interchange with I-5 in the city of San Juan Capistrano and heads east as the Ortega Highway, loosely paralleling San Juan Creek.
 The highway leaves the San Juan Capistrano city limits and turns northeast, going through the community of Rancho Mission Viejo and entering Ronald W. Caspers Wilderness Park and eventually Cleveland National Forest.
 After going through San Juan Hot Springs, SR 74 enters Riverside County.

 The highway continues winding through the Santa Ana Mountains and passes through the community of El Cariso before descending into the city of Lake Elsinore.
 SR 74 continues northwest on Grand Avenue before continuing northeast on Riverside Drive and continuing along the shore of Lake Elsinore.
 The road continues southeast on Collier Avenue before continuing northeast on Central Avenue and intersecting I-15.
 SR 74 leaves the city of Lake Elsinore and continues through unincorporated Riverside County before turning east and entering Perris.
 After traveling through downtown, SR 74 merges with I-215 and runs concurrently with I-215 before exiting the freeway as Matthews Road.